Andres Alonso: Education

-Baltimore
+Career

 Prior to his arrival in 2007, the Baltimore City Public Schools system was in a state of decay and decline with several of its schools performing so poorly that the state of Maryland was poised to intervene and take over much of the system.
 Fewer than half of students entering Baltimore's high schools graduated and proficiency levels in reading and math were far below both the state and national averages.
 By 2010 both state elected and local elected officials were touting the job done by Alonso in turning the failing school system around.
 Under Alonso's leadership millions of education dollars were diverted from the systems administrative offices to the schools themselves, failing schools were closed and principals were given more fiscal autonomy.
 A December 2010 article in The New York Times characterizes the school system as having improved under the leadership of Dr. Alonso.

 It was announced on May 6, 2013, that Alonso would be resigning his position as CEO of Baltimore City Public Schools on June 30, 2013.
 Tisha Edwards, previously Chief of Staff to Alonso, assumed the position of Interim CEO on July 1, 2013.

+Alsonso is currently a director of Scholastic Corporation, and the Carnegie Foundation for the Advancement of Teaching.